AFLplusplus/AFLplusplus/README.md

 ## CAVEATS

- * segfaults ~10-15 minutes in ...

- * shmem persistent mode does not work
+ * llvm shmem persistent mode does not and can not not work
- * custom mutators? dunno if they work or not
- * MOpt works but totally ignores the taint information
+ * MOpt works but totally ignores the taint information, so disabled here
+ * custom mutators? dunno if they work or not. depends on how they work.
  * not tested with qemu_mode
- * if all seed entries are fully touched it might not work
+ * there are several debug checks to ensure the data is fine which slows down fuzzing, if the beta experiment runs fine these will be improved and it will result in quite a speed gain.

 ## THE TAINT